How We Work - Being, Becoming, Belonging & Beyond

-Changing Lives’ Theory of Change – Being, Becoming, Belonging – is a three-stage model of change which every one of our wide range of services uses as a foundation to help people to transform their lives, developed in consultation with people we support and all of our staff teams.
+Changing Lives’ Theory of Change – Being, Becoming, Belonging & Beyond – is a framework that every one of our wide range of services uses as a foundation to help people to transform their lives, developed in consultation with people we support and all of our staff teams.

 Changing Lives supports people facing the most challenging of circumstances to make positive and lasting change in their lives.